hasura/ndc-azure-cosmos-connector/README.md

 If you look at the `config.json` for your connector, you'll see metadata describing your Azure Cosmos mappings.

 ### 4. Create the Hasura metadata

+Run the following from the root of your project:

 ```bash title="Run the following from the root of your project:"
 ddn connector-link add my_azure_cosmos --subgraph my_subgraph